How to merge multiple SPF records

-You may have to include several SPF values in the DNS zone of your domain if you send emails through several services.
+You may have to include multiple SPF values in the DNS zone of your domain if you send emails through several services.

-However, it is only possible to have 1 SPF record in the DNS zone of your domain.
-Having more than 1 SPF record will make the authentication impossible, and some hosting providers won’t even allow you to have more than 1.
+However, it is only possible to have one SPF record in the DNS zone of your domain.
+Having multiple SPF records will make the authentication impossible, and some hosting providers won’t even allow you to have more than one.

-If you need to include more than 1 SPF record in your DNS zone, then you should merge them into a single record by including all the values or mechanisms in the same record.
+If you need to include several SPF records in your DNS zone, then you should merge them into a single record by including all the values or mechanisms in the same record.

 The mechanisms of an SPF record

 Let’s assume your domain is already authenticated through Outlook, so you have the SPF record set as:

 Now, you want to authenticate your domain with MailerSend, so you have to add the second SPF record to your DNS page:

 Let’s look at the different parts or mechanisms of an SPF record to better understand how it works.